raphaelbadawi/filliere-tt/README.md

 You will need to generate an API token in Strapi configuration and fill it in the .env.production.local file in the ./front folder.
 Minimal permissions for the token are read cards, read contests, read posts, read tags, read title, read practical, read subscription, read and write comments.
 You may also need to set the default locale in Strapi configuration.

-Make sure the NEXT_PUBLIC_HOST variable in your production .env matches your production host.
+Make sure the NEXT_PUBLIC_HOST variable in your production NextJS .env matches your production host.

 Please note that most of the navigation will fail until all single entities have had their values filled on Strapi.